abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 up—separating them out and being in opposition to things.

-I don’t think that is a helpful way to reflect on our experience because how the Buddha structured things was not so much as “right and wrong,” but more as “skillful and unskillful, wholesome and unwholesome.”
+I don’t think that is a helpful way to reflect on our experience because how the Buddha structured things was not so much as right and wrong, but more as skillful and unskillful, wholesome and unwholesome.
 We realize that an activist who is registering voters is doing something wholesome and skillful.
 That’s a good thing to do.

 “Is it what *I* need to be doing?
 Is it what I want to be doing right now?
 Do I feel drawn to that?”
 Maybe yes, maybe no. It’s also about being able to see somebody else’s skillfulness or wholesome activity and delight in that, being able to derive a sense of encouragement from others’ good actions without intimidating ourselves: “Other people can and are happy to do that.
 That’s great.
 What I’d like to do for this week, at least, is to have a chance for a period of retreat—settling, creating an inner anchor for myself.
 That’s a wholesome, good, and skillful thing to do.”
 It doesn’t mean that because we have made the choice to be on retreat that we’re right and the rest of those schmucks out there really blew it.
 These are very separate realms.

 We can encourage ourselves in the choices that we make without undermining ourselves.
 That’s an act of kindness.
 We can also see how